LineageOS/lineage_wiki/_includes/templates/device_specific/before_recovery_install_gts4lv.md

 8. Run `Odin3 v3.13.1` found in the newly  extracted "Odin_3.13.1" folder.
 9. Check the box labeled next to the button labeled "AP", and then click the "AP" button.
  * In the menu that pops up, select the newly downloaded custom VBMeta `.tar` file.
-10. Check in the top left of thne Odin window that you see a valid device, it will show up as something like `COM0`.
+10. Check in the top left of the Odin window that you see a valid device, it will show up as something like `COM0`.
     {% include alerts/tip.html content="The `COM` port, or the number succeeding `COM`, may be any valid number." %}
-11. A blue transfer bar will appear on the device showing the recovery image being flashed.
+11. Click "Start".
+A blue transfer bar will appear on the device showing the recovery image being flashed.
 12. Your device will reboot, you may now unplug the USB cable from your device.
 13. The device will demand you format userdata, please follow the onscreen instructions to do so.
 {%- unless device.no_oem_unlock_switch %}